maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 This algorithm considers a section of a `gossip_graph` starting with the oldest observer `GossipEvent` for each node and ending with the most recent `GossipEvent` created by each node.
 We consider the oldest observer's meta votes as the initial binary values we desire to obtain consensus on.
 This is in view of deriving full consensus from this binary consensus, but the algorithm described here would work considering any binary property of a `GossipEvent`.
 To each `GossipEvent` starting with the oldest ones, we assign additional meaning (such as estimates, auxiliary values and so on).
 Eventually given a large enough section of the `gossip_graph`, each node will have created one `GossipEvent` that is assigned the meaning of a "decided" binary value.
 This terminates the algorithm.

+Note also that in the following description of the details of meta voting, the values: "estimates, bin_values and auxiliary values" are each associated to a round and step.
+Each `GossipEvent` may carry multiple sets of each of these values (one for each step/round combination) until a decision is reached.
+The decided values apply for any subsequent step and round.

 To each `GossipEvent`, we associate the following meaning (when trying to determine binary consensus on one voter's right to vote in the current ordering decision):
 - a round number starting at zero for the oldest observer
 - a step number starting at zero for the oldest observer